Roles of health professionals

 Community learning disability nurses work with children, families and staff within settings, for example schools, to help manage behaviour, communication and mental health difficulties using a variety of skills and techniques.

 They work jointly with other professionals who are involved with the child to monitor and review the care needed.

-The continence nurse works with children and young people who are are experiencing difficulties with their bladder and/or bowel.
+The continence nurse works with children and young people who are experiencing difficulties with their bladder or bowel.
 The aim is to help children and young people to achieve continence where possible, to support them to achieve a good quality of life and to avoid unnecessary admissions to hospital.
 Where full continence is unlikely to be achieved, they aim to support children and families to manage their condition to enable them to access the opportunities available to them.

 They work with all children and young people including those with special educational needs, disability and complex health difficulties.
-They deliver care mainly in the clinic setting but where appropriate will support children and young people in a variety of settings such as home or school.
+They deliver care mainly in the clinic setting but where appropriate, will support children and young people in a variety of settings, such as home or school.

-- Providing advice to local authorities, schools and colleges regarding the health needs of children and young people who may have SEN or disabilities, including navigating the local health system.
+- providing advice to local authorities, schools and colleges regarding the health needs of children and young people who may have SEN or disabilities, including navigating the local health system.

-- Providing a contact for health providers so that appropriate notification can be given to the local authority of children under compulsory school age who they think may have SEN or disabilities.
+- providing a contact for health providers so that appropriate notification can be given to the local authority of children under compulsory school age who they think may have SEN or disabilities.

-- Supporting schools with their duties under the ‘Supporting Pupils with Medical Conditions’ guidance.
+- supporting schools with their duties under the ‘Supporting Pupils with Medical Conditions’ guidance.